GuerrSim96/DM_NMR_tfe/README.md

 > [!WARNING]
 > If there is no subfolder, simply press <kbd>Enter</kbd>.

-Whit this Notebook you can:
+With this Notebook you can:

 #### Analyze Compactness and Flexibility:
 * Radius of inertia;